Man threw Molotov cocktail at FBI office before fatally shooting Terre Haute officer, docs say

 TERRE HAUTE, Ind.
 (WISH) — The suspect of Wednesday’s fatal shooting of a Terre Haute Police Department detective lobbed a Molotov cocktail at the local FBI office, then raised a firearm in his right hand and shot Greg Ferency, say court documents charging the suspect with murder.

-Shane Meehan, who is believed to be 44, was formally charged Thursday with the premeditated murder of a federal agent.
+Shane Meehan, 44, was formally charged Thursday with the premeditated murder of a federal agent in the U.S. District Court in Indianapolis.

 Ferency was a 30-year veteran of the police department and had been a federal task force officer since 2010.